sts10/sts10.github.io/_posts/2018-05-04-compound-passphrase-list-safety-checker.markdown

 This is fewer words and fewer entropy-per-word than my "compound safety" script preserves (16,103 words, good for 13.98 bits of entropy per word).
 Pretty cool!

 It's 100% possible that these "compound safe" lists that my script generates aren't actually safe for use in random passphrases without spaces between words.
 For one obvious example, there could be problematic examples I haven't thought of.
-So if you're actually going to clean a word list, I'd probably advice you use the [no-prefix script](https://github.com/sts10/prefix-safety-checker) rather than [the compound safety script](https://github.com/sts10/compound-passphrase-list-safety-checker), mostly because that's what the EFF did.
+So if you're actually going to clean a word list, I'd probably advice you use [Tidy](https://github.com/sts10/tidy) or the [no-prefix script](https://github.com/sts10/prefix-safety-checker) rather than [the compound safety script](https://github.com/sts10/compound-passphrase-list-safety-checker), mostly because that's what the EFF did.

 ## Toward a more theoretical understanding of compound safety